Alireza-Dezfoolian/brian.github.com/_posts/2011-12-11-the-year-in-favorites.md

 Also, [ACL Live at the Moody Theater](http://acl-live.com/venue) is my favorite concert venue ever.
 Beautiful space, fantastic sound, and a casual, friendly atmosphere.

-I'm eagerly looking forward your year-end lists over the next few weeks.
+I'm eagerly looking forward to your year-end lists over the next few weeks.